Tsaritsyno Palace: First Museum

 In 1926, the palace and park ensemble was transferred to the jurisdiction of Glavnauka, and after - to the museum sub-department of Moscow Department of Public Education.
 On July 21, 1927, the Tsaritsyno Museum was opened in the building of the Third Cavalry Corps; a year later, the museum acquired the status of a local history museum.
-The first director and creator of the museum was V. V. Kazantsev.
-The collection of most valuable of Bazhenov's drawings and documents on the history and construction of the palace complex became the basis of the museum's exposition; objects from the excavations of the Tsaritsyno burial mounds were also displayed.
-The museum was famous; over 15,000 people visited it during the summer months.

-The first repair and restoration work in Tsaritsyno also dates back to 1927: a group of restorers led by architect N.A.
-Pustarhanov in two years carried out the restoration of the Figured Gate, the Milovida and Nerastankino pavilions, the Golden Sheaf arbor (“Temple of Ceres”); conservation and strengthening of some ruined palace buildings was also done.
-At the same time, ponds were cleaned and the park was landscaped.
+The first repair and restoration work in Tsaritsyno also dates back to 1927.

-However, the museum did not last long in this form: in 1930, in according to the collectivization campaign, the exposition was based on models of agricultural products and diagrams of the development of the Leninsky district; the museum itself began to be called the "Leninsky District Local Horticultural and Garden Museum".
+However, the museum did not last long in this form.
+In 1930, in accordance with the collectivization campaign, the exposition was based on models of agricultural products and diagrams of the development of the Leninsky district; the museum itself began to be called the "Leninsky District Local Horticultural and Garden Museum".
 Finally, in 1937 the museum was closed, and the village club with a cinema was set up in the building.